madhavsaxena/saints-schedule/README.md

 ## The Basics
 - Using AngularJS to pull games/bars from JSON and news articles from the wonderful NewsAPI.org API.
 - PWA: can be installed in Android (tested on Moto E4 Plus - Android Nougat).
-- Service Worker: currently empty.
+- Service Worker: offline-caching
+- Lighthouse Score: 100

 ## Up Next
-- Service worker will allow offline use soon.
-- Entrance animations for AngularJS controllers
-- Push Notifications
+- Push Notifications (undecided how useful this would be though)